Pattern-preserving optimal control problems with increasing time horizon: Applications and examples

 In the case that $u(t)\in \{0,1\}$ for almost all $t\in[0,T]$, this corresponds to finding the optimal \emph{switching signal} in order to minimize the cost functional $J_T$, i.e., the ``energy'' of the system on the interval $[0,T]$.
 On the other hand, if $u(t)\in (0,1)$ in a non-trivial interval, this corresponds to the fact that the control imposes to follow a \emph{convex combination} of the vector fields defined by $A_1,A_2$, and this might be undesirable in the case of digital/quantized controls, in which only the extreme values $\{0,1\}$ are applicable for physical reasons.
 With this motivation in mind, in what follows we provide conditions ensuring that the optimal control is bang-bang, i.e., taking values in the discrete set $\{0,1\}$. \\ Defining $B_1=A_2$ and $B_2=A_1-A_2$, and taking again the state space $\cX=W^{1,1}_{\loc}([0,\infty),\R^n)$, we consider the following more effective rewriting of problem~\eqref{eq:OptimalControlSwitched} which consists in minimizing the functional $\mathcal{F}_T:=\cJ_T+\chi_{\cA_{\rm sw}}:\cU\times \cX\to [0,\infty]$ where

-It is easy to see that the state equation~\eqref{eq:StateEQ} satisfies the basic conditions stated in Assumption~\ref{assumpt:Basic0_L1}.
+It is easy to see that the state equation~\eqref{eq:StateEQ} satisfies the basic conditions stated in hypothesis~\textnormal{(A0) in Section~\ref{sec:MainResults}}.
 Existence of optimal controls for the problem~\eqref{eq:RelaxedProblem} in the case $T<\infty$ follows by classical results, see for example~\cite[Theorem 5.2.1]{BressanPiccoli}.
 We want to provide necessary conditions that the optimal controls have to satisfy, making use of the well-known \emph{Pontryagin's minimum principle}, for which the interested reader is referred to~\cite[Chapter 6]{BressanPiccoli} or~\cite[Chapter 6]{Vinter2010Book}.

 To this aim, we introduce the \emph{Hamiltonian function} $H:\R^n\times \R^n\times [0,1]\to \R$, defined by

 where we consider $z\in \R^n$ as column vectors, $z^\top$ is the corresponding row vector, and $z^\top w$ is the Euclidean scalar product between $z,w\in \R^n$.
 This choice for notation agrees with the one usually adopted in this subfield of control theory.